vert-x3/vertx-web-site/src/site/blog/posts/centralized-logging-using-elk.md

 ### Kibana
 Although we could fetch all our logs from Elasticsearch through its API, Kibana is a powerful tool that allows a more friendly query and visualization.
 Besides the option to query our data through the available indexed field names and search boxes allowing typing specific queries, Kibana allows creating our own _Visualizations_ and _Dashboards_.
 Combined, they represent a powerful way to display data and gain insight in a customized manner.
+The accompanied demo ships with a couple of sample dashboards and visualizations that take advantage of the log fields that we specified in our index template and throw valuable insight.
+This includes: visualizing the number of log messages received by ELK, observe the proportion of messages that each log source produces, and directly find out the sources of error logs.

 ## Demo
 This post is accompanied by a demo based on the Vert.x Microservices [workshop](http://vertx-lab.dynamis-technologies.com/).Also, the ELK stack is provisioned using a preconfigured Docker image by [Sébastien Pujadas](https://github.com/spujadas).